missionpinball/mpf-docs/mc/mpf_and_mc_different_machines.rst

 How to run MPF and the MPF-MC on different computers
 ====================================================

-Since the :doc:`BCP protocol </bcp/index>` uses a standard TCP socket connection, you can actually run MPF and the MPF-MC on different computers.
+Since the BCP protocol uses a standard TCP socket connection, you can actually run MPF and the MPF-MC on different computers.
 (We're not sure what the use case for this is exactly, but it's definitely possible.)

 To do it, just install MPF on one computer and MPF-MC on another.